Greece tempts private equity with high-reward, high-risk deals

 The deal was attractive to Paine partly because Athens-based Eurodrip was a global company that derived 93 percent of its revenues outside Greece.
 Another attraction was that banks consented to the buyer assuming the company’s debt, negating the need for new financing, Kiakidis said.

-Marfin Investment Group (MRFr.AT), a publicly-listed holding company whose original investors suffered heavy losses, is currently talking to investors about the possibility of issuing new equity or a convertible bond to raise up to 410 million euros to capitalize on new opportunities, mainly though bolt-on acquisitions by its portfolio companies.
+Marfin Investment Group, a publicly-listed holding company whose original investors suffered heavy losses, is currently talking to investors about the possibility of issuing new equity or a convertible bond to raise up to 410 million euros to capitalise on new opportunities, mainly though bolt-on acquisitions by its portfolio companies.

 “We believe people could easily double their money between two to three years’ time, an over 30 percent internal rate of return,” its deputy chief executive George Koulouris said.
 “Such is the disconnect between where asset values are and where they should be,” he said.
 “We see in our own portfolio that the worst quarters are behind us.”